 So, here’s the big question.
 How much does a Lykoi kitten cost?
 Will it break the bank?
 And where can you find one?
 Here’s a quick price analysis that will answer your questions:

-- There are several breeders who specialize in producing litters with Lykoi kittens.
-Unfortunately, the waiting list is epic (and the prices aren’t exactly cheap either).
+- Several breeders specialize in producing litters with Lykoi kittens.
+Unfortunately, the waiting list is epic (and the prices aren’t exactly cheap either)

-No kitty out there is disease proof, regardless of how well it is being taken of.
-And some breeds are more prone to developing a number of problematic health conditions than others.
+No kitty out there is disease proof, regardless of how well it is cared for.
+And some breeds are more prone to developing problematic health conditions than others.

-Lykois are known to be prone to suffering from some skin problems.
-They can easily get sunburns from the lack of thick fur coat and an undercoat.
-Moreover, their partially hairless fur coats actually speed up the oil accumulation process on their nails and inside their years.
+They can easily get sunburns from the lack of a thick fur coat and an undercoat.
+Moreover, their partially hairless fur coats speed up the oil accumulation process on their nails and inside their ears.
 Thus, they should be kept clean and monitored at all times.